 Hiring a car and driving yourself is probably the easiest way to get from Heraklion to Matala.
 Driving gives great opportunities to discover the island.
 It also gives you the flexibility to stop anywhere on the road.
 If you’re doubtful about driving in Crete, check this helpful guide about car rental and driving in Crete.
 Don’t forget to bookmark it before your trip.

-Driving from Heraklion to Matala is fairly simple, the road is quite ok to be honest.
+Driving from Heraklion to Matala is fairly simple, the road is quite ok, to be honest.
 You will be driving west along the National Road just for a little while, and then straight south.
-The road is easy and straightforward, and there’s no real risk of getting lost.
+The road is safe and straightforward, and there’s no real risk of getting lost.

 To reach Matala From Heraklion you need to take the road that takes you to the opposite side of the island.
 The ride is about 66 km.
 So, if you depart from the center of Heraklion, you must head to the west to Gazi, and once there, take the national road Heraklio-Faistos (also written as Festos and as Phaistos on the road signs).